abhishek2024/Chatbot-Deep-Learning/deeppavlov/models/spellers/error_model/README.md

     * `data_path` — required for typos_custom_reader as a path to a dataset file,
      where each line contains a misspelling and a correct spelling of a word separated by a tab symbol

-Component's configuration also has to have as `fit_on` parameter — list of two elements: names of component's input and true output in chainer's shared memory
+Component's configuration also has to have as `fit_on` parameter — list of two elements: names of reader's input and true output in chainer's shared memory

 A working training config could look something like: